mvolkmann/blog/src/zig.md

 Zig is a simple, powerful programming language that excels in the most demanding environments.

-Create an example of a struct that includes methods.

 defer allows specifying freeing of memory immediately after it is allocated. defer runs when its block exits, not only when a function exits